n0v4x/scss-media-q/README.md

 4. Short expression (comparison operator and number)

-Default config variable that helps define which range media feature will be used with short expression:
+Default config variable that helps define which range media feature will be used if short expression passed as parameter:

 ```scss
 $DEFAULT_RANGE_MEDIA_FEATURE: "width" !default;